 Launching Sites to the Broken Group

-In 2013, the Toquaht Nation opened a new campground and kayak launch in Barkley Sound.
-Secret Beach Campground and Kayak Launch is located in the traditional territory of the Toquaht Nation, approximately 1 hour drive from Tofino /Ucluelet and features stunning views of Barkley Sound and convenient access for kayakers to the Broken Group Islands.
+Toquaht Nation’s Secret Beach Campground and Kayak Launch in the heart of Toquaht Bay, offers 66 campsites for nightly, weekly and monthly rentals and a convenient kayak launch.
+Located in the traditional territory of Toquaht Nation, approximately a 1 hour drive from Tofino/Ucluelet, Secret Beach Campground features stunning views of Barkley Sound and serves as a gateway to Pacific Rim National Park Reserve and the Broken Group Islands.

-Road access to Secret Beach is over rough gravel roads taking about 30 minutes (13 km) from the turn-off of Highway 4.
-The turn-off is located about 12 km north east of the Tofino-Ucluelet-Port Alberni junction on Highway 4.
-See Long Beach Unit: How to Get There for information about Hwy 4.
-The Toquart Bay road is in an area of active logging.
+Road access to Secret Beach is over rough gravel roads and takes approximately 30 minutes from the turn-off of Highway 4.
+The turn-off is located about 12km north east of the Tofino-Ucluelet-Port Alberni junction on Highway 4.
+See Long Beach Unit: How to Get There for information about Highway 4.
+The Toquart Bay road is an area of active logging.
 Drive carefully and obey all signs.